Foodtech

 - reducing food waste at restaurants and food distributors: extend food shelf life using coating/packaging technology (Apeel Sciences, Mori), dynamic labels (mimica), reusable containers (Pyxo), enables sales of unsold food items (Too good to go)

-- better waste management: once the food is thrown away, it is still a hugely valuable resource to be reused, uplifted or converted to energy.
+- better waste management: once the food is thrown away, it is still a hugely valuable resource to reuse, uplift or convert to energy.
 This depends on improving waste sorting, collection and management solutions.
-Examples include: waste management for businesses and municipalities (Recycle Track Systems), using organic waste as feed for insect farming (loopworm), transforming food waste into materials like bioplastics (UBQ Materials), waste-to-energy (Impact bioenergy).
+Examples include: waste management for businesses and municipalities (Recycle Track Systems), using organic waste as feed for insect farming (loopworm), transforming food waste into materials like bioplastics (UBQ Materials), and waste-to-energy (Impact bioenergy).

 Alternative protein